dandi/dandi-cli/docs/source/cmdline/delete.rst

-Each argument must be either a file path pointing to an asset file or directory in a local Dandiset (in which case the corresponding assets are deleted on the remote server) or a resource identifier pointing to a remote asset, directory, or entire Dandiset.
+Each argument must be either a file path pointing to an asset file or directory in a local Dandiset (in which case the corresponding assets are deleted on the remote server) or a :ref:`resource identifier <resource_ids>` pointing to a remote asset, directory, or entire Dandiset.

 Options
 -------